Share on Facebook

 Nissan is attempting to change the image of its bland EV through sportier concepts and unique modifications.

-Leaf is the white bread of the electric vehicle world.
+The Nissan Leaf is the white bread of the electric vehicle world.
 It's bland and boring, but it gets the job done.
 Nissan's EV has been slowly racking up the sales stateside, but there are still tons of consumers who shun the company's electric offering due to its similarities to the aforementioned bread.
 Nissan is attempting to change the image of the Leaf by creating sporty concepts designed to look good and go fast.
 You can see all of Nissan's sporty offerings (and one odd one) below.

 The Nissan Esflow is a sporty concept with the electrical components of the Leaf and the styling of the 370Z.
 Nissan's concept is designed for performance, with two electric motors placed near the rear axle.
 The Esflow can do 0 to 62 in 5 seconds and it has a max range of 150 miles.